 I'm excited to announce that I will be an artist-in-residence at Herhusid.
 Herhusid is located in northern Iceland in the town of Siglufodur.
-For three weeks my colleague and fellow artist in residence will travel iceland collecting materials, shooting film (drones!), and creating work for upcoming exhibitions.
+For three weeks my colleague and fellow artist in residence, Nick Bontrager, will travel to Iceland collecting materials, shooting film (drones!), and creating work for upcoming exhibitions.
 Stay tuned for images, show info, etc. www.herhusid.com

 TCU magazine has an article detailing my trip to the Arctic, available in Print and Online.